milo-trujillo/Puddle/README.md

 ### Client

 The client simply sends requests to localhost, and provides a friendlier interface to the Puddle API.
 The server will only accept client connections from localhost, thus providing a modicum of authentication.

+## Dependencies

+[Sinatra](http://www.sinatrarb.com/), for receiving http requests

+[Patron](https://github.com/toland/patron), for sending http requests to other neighbors

+All other dependencies should be in the Ruby core libraries.